 15 Very Nice Facts About Borat

 There was a lot of controversy and confusion surrounding the 2006 film Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan.
-Sacha Baron Cohen played the sexist, anti-Semitic Kazakh journalist Borat Sagdiyev, who traveled throughout the United States testing the patience of unsuspecting Americans.
-With the movie now almost 10 years old, here are some facts about the film that you shouldn’t bring up at a rodeo.
+Sacha Baron Cohen played the sexist, anti-Semitic Kazakh journalist Borat Sagdiyev, who traveled throughout the United States testing the patience of unsuspecting Americans from New York City to Los Angeles.
+With the movie's sequel, Borat Subsequent Moviefilm: Delivery of Prodigious Bribe to American Regime for Make Benefit Once Glorious Nation of Kazakhstan, getting ready to drop on Amazon's Prime Video on October 23rd, here are some facts about the ultimate cringe comedy.

-The actor met a doctor while vacationing in Astrakhan in southern Russia.
-Baron Cohen thought he was hilarious, and was similar to what Borat would become, without the racism, misogyny, or anti-Semitism.
+While vacationing in Astrakhan in southern Russia, Sacha Baron Cohen met a doctor who he thought was hilarious, and was similar to what Borat would become—minus the racism, misogyny, and/or anti-Semitism.
 Initially, the comedic actor turned that doctor into a character named Alexi Krickler, a reporter from Moldova who had trouble understanding British culture.
 Cohen got his first big television gig by showing producers of the British late night satirical program The 11 O’Clock Show footage of Krickler at a pro fox-hunting rally.
 From there he developed his characters Ali G, Borat, and Brüno, who all appeared on Da Ali G Show.
 Once England became too familiar with his characters, Baron Cohen was forced to move them to America.

-Baron Cohen, Anthony Hines, Peter Baynham, and Dan Mazer were the credited screenwriters, while Seth Rogen and Patton Oswalt worked on the script in an uncredited capacity.
-Originally in 20th Century Fox’s official production notes, it was claimed that the movie wasn’t scripted at all.
-Baron Cohen later said 80 percent of Borat featured scenes they “set out to accomplish.”
-The writers took the time to guess the different ways the real people in the film would respond to Borat’s questions; some reactions changed the story.
-A 60-page outline was written without the studio’s knowledge; they were only given a five-page outline.
+Baron Cohen, Anthony Hines, Peter Baynham, and Dan Mazer were the credited screenwriters on Borat, while Seth Rogen and Patton Oswalt worked on the script in an uncredited capacity.
+Originally in 20th Century Fox’s official production notes, it was claimed that the movie wasn’t scripted at all; Baron Cohen later said 80 percent of Borat featured scenes they “set out to accomplish.”
+The writers took the time to guess the different ways the real people in the film would respond to Borat’s questions, and some reactions changed the story.
+A 60-page outline was written, but the studio was only given a five-page outline.
 The writers were nominated for an Oscar for Best Adapted Screenplay.

 Ken Davitian got the part of Azamat by deceiving Baron Cohen and director Larry Charles in his audition, where he pretended to be an immigrant who didn’t speak English.
-Luenell Campbell is a comedian and actress who had appeared in So I Married an Axe Murderer and The Rock.
+Luenell Campbell is a comedian and actress who had appeared in So I Married an Axe Murderer (1993) and It's Always Sunny in Philadelphia.
 Borat’s son was played by Adrian Cortez, a.k.a.
-Stonie, a 25-year-old gay porn star.
+Stonie, a 25-year-old porn star.
 The fourth actor, Pamela Anderson, was also in on the joke.

 The village's 1000 residents were told they were being filmed for a documentary about their hardships.
 Once the townspeople, such as the one-armed man who was told the rubber sex toy he was given was a prosthetic, discovered the truth, they filed a lawsuit.